craftcms/docs/docs/3.x/relations.md

 If you’ve already got a hold of the source element in your template, like in the example below where we're outputting the Drink entry, you can access its target elements for a particular field in the same way you access any other field’s value: by the handle.

-Calling the source’s relational field handle (`ingredients`) returns an Element Criteria Model that can output the field’s target elements, in the field-defined order.
+Calling the source’s relational field handle (`ingredients`) returns an [entry query](dev/element-queries/entry-queries.md) that can output the field’s target elements, in the field-defined order.

 If we want to output the ingredients list for a drink recipe, we'd use the following: